ryanjob42/polyhedral_notes/Integer Set Library (ISL)/ComplexISLBindings.md

     4. New build targets need to be created for each `.o` file you specified previously.
         1. It's recommended you just copy/paste similar targets and adjust them accordingly.

+## Re-Compile the Bindings
-Here are the commands to re-compile the bindings.
+The final step is to re-compile the bindings.
+The comands to do this are shown below.
 If you've changed where these files are located (which is not supported at the time of writing, as the build hard-codes these paths), then you will need to change the path in the first command.
 Also, for pushing out the final update, you may need to do this build on several different machines (one for each target you want to compile for).